php-censor/php-censor/README.md

 ./vendor/bin/phpunit --configuration ./phpunit.xml.dist --coverage-html ./tests/runtime/coverage -vvv --colors=always
 ```

 For Phar plugin tests set `phar.readonly` setting to Off (`0`) in `php.ini` config.
-Otherwise the tests will be skipped.
+Otherwise, the tests will be skipped.

-For database tests create an empty databases on 'localhost' with user/password for MySQL/PostgreSQL and set env
+For database tests create an empty databases on 'localhost' with user/password for PostgreSQL and set env
 variables from `phpunit.xml.dist` config.
 For example:

 ```shell